- Communication Sciences & Disorders

 - Contact Us

 The Department of Communication Sciences and Disorders was formed in 2013 at which time undergraduate pre-requisite courses were offered for the first time at Jacksonville University.
 In August 2014, the inaugural class for the Master’s of Speech Language Pathology started at Jacksonville University.
 Since that time, the program has grown enthusiastically, enjoying all areas of success in education, clinical training and community service.
 We are proud of our student achievements and look forward to your discovery of our program from the information found on our website.
-Any program specific questions can be directed to Dr. Christine Sapienza, program director at email@example.com.
+Any program specific questions can be directed to Dr. Judith Wingate, department chair at email@example.com.

 Diversity, inclusion and equal opportunity